NateEaton/mind-pwa/README.md

 ## Quick Start

 1. **Open the app** in any modern web browser or install it to your home screen as a PWA.
+2. **Complete the setup wizard** on first use to configure your week start day and optional cloud sync.
-2. Use the **Daily** view to record servings for each food group for a given day.
+3. Use the **Daily** view to record servings for each food group for a given day.
 Use the date navigation to select a different date, as needed.
-3. Check the **Weekly** view to monitor your progress toward targets.
+4. Check the **Weekly** view to monitor your progress toward targets.
-4. Browse past weeks in the **History** view, and use the *Edit* button to modify daily entries for a past week.
+5. Browse past weeks in the **History** view, and use the *Edit* button to modify daily entries for a past week.
-5. (Optional) Enable **Cloud Sync** in Settings to synchronize data across devices.

 ## Core Features

+- Guided setup wizard for first-time users to configure preferences and cloud sync.
 - Date-specific tracking of MIND Diet food groups with daily and weekly totals.
 - Weekly summary by food group.
 - Historical data archiving and review.